 C8.
-Entrance exams A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes No If yes, place check marks Fall 2007. in the appropri ate boxes below to reflect your institution's p policies for use in admission for ADMISSION Require Recommend Require for Consider If Not Used Some Submitted SAT or ACT ACT only SAT only SAT and SAT Subject SAT and SAT Subject ACT SAT Subject Tests B. If your institution will Fall 2007, please indicate ACT with Writing co ACT with Writing coX ACT with or withou which ONE of omponent requirements of the contract of the cont the follov red nmended. ving applies: ons for first-time, first-year, degree -seeking applicants for C. Please indicate how yo our institution w vill use the SAT or ACT v vriting component ; check all that ap pply: For admission For placement For advising In place of an application essay As a validity check on the application essay No college policy as of now D. In addition , does your institution use applicants' test scores for academic advising? yes X no E. Latest date by which SAT or ACT scores must be received for fall-term admission February Latest date by which SAT Subject Test scores must be received for fall-term admission F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): G. Please indicate which h tests your ins titution us es for placeme n t (e.g., state tests) : SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify)
+Entrance exams A. I Does your institution make use of S degree-seeking applicants?
+X Ye or SAT Subject T est scores in adm ission decisions t for first-time, first-yea r, es, place check marks in the approp I l 2008 . riate boxes below to reflect your institution's policies for use in n admission for SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT Subject Tests Ц Ц Ц fall adn f your institution will make use of to 2008, please indicate which ONE consistency process: ACT with Writing component recomponent recomponent recomponent recomponent recomponent with or without Writing component recomponent recompon of the follow uired ommended. ving applies ( rega r C. I Please indicate how your institution will use the e SAT or ACT es say component; c heck all that appl y.
+For admission For placement For advising In place of an application essay As a validity check on the application No college policy as of now Not using essay component ntion essay D. 1 ( n addition , does your institution us se applicant es' test scores for academic advising g? whi Latest date by which SAT or ACT ch SAT Subject Test scores must be If necessary, use this space to clari not required of some students): e received f fy your test for fall-term admit policies (e.g., if ssion tests are recomme ended for some st • G. Please indicate which tests your in nstitution us ses for placemen t (e.g., state tests) ): SAT